ryanslikesocool/SerializationKit/README.md

 # SerializationKit
-Common serialization utilities and extensions.
+Common serialization utilities and extensions for Swift.